Rice Real Estate has never had to evict a Tenant we placed into a managed rental property. Our monthly management fee is 8%.

 How are applicants screened?

 Our strongest work must take place with the screening process.
 Securing great tenants is in everyone’s best interest.
 We use a state-of-the-art resident screening process that analyzes income, credit, rent payment history, employment history, background check and other factors that indicate the likelihood the tenant we place in the home will perform according to his/her obligations under the rental contract.
+Note: by utilizing our proprietary scoring card, Rice Real Estate has never had to evict a Tenant we placed into a managed rental property.
 Download Rice Real Estate’s Scoring Card here.

 How is turnover minimized?